timescale/docs/timescaledb/how-to-guides/hyperfunctions/heartbeat-agg.md

   GROUP BY 1,2,3;
 ```

-Notice the heartbeat aggregate takes four parameters; the timestamp column, the start of the
+The heartbeat aggregate takes four parameters: the timestamp column, the start of the
 interval, the length of the interval, and how long the aggregate is considered live after each
 timestamp.
-In this example we use 2 minutes as the heartbeat lifetime to give us some tolerance
+This example uses 2 minutes as the heartbeat lifetime to give some tolerance
 for small gaps.

-With this data we can easily see when we're receiving data for a particular unit.
-Here we'll
+You can use this data to see when you're receiving data for a particular unit.
+This example
-rollup the weekly aggregates into a single aggregate and view the live ranges.
+rolls up the weekly aggregates into a single aggregate, and then views the live ranges:

 ```sql
 SELECT live_ranges(rollup(heartbeat_agg)) FROM weekly_heartbeat WHERE unit = 17;